spiceai/spiceai/docs/criteria/connectors/rc.md

 These requirements are imposed on every connector, regardless of the selected features/tests in the above table.

 - [ ] [Core Arrow Data Types](../definitions.md) are supported
+- [ ] For exceptions where a [Core Arrow Data Type](../definitions.md) is not supported, print a warning and ignore the column instead of crashing or failing the query.
 - [ ] All known [Major Bugs](../definitions.md) are resolved

 #### Documentation